kay-hk/messanger/README.md

-# messange
+# Messanger Group Project

-Messanger Group Project
+## By Kay & Adam
-by Kay & Adam
+### Overview:
-Program is made to:
+The program functions as a mini messanger.
+It is designed to:
--Enter as and change user
+- Add, View, Delete, Update and Search Contacts
--Add, Display, Delete, Update and search contacts -Send, Recieve and Dispaly messages
+- Send, Receive and View Messages